Carry out your own ethnographic research project.

 This distance-learning course is ideal for anyone with prior training in ethnographic research.

-You’ll need to demonstrate that you have suitable training to be accepted onto the course.
 This could be an undergraduate degree in social science that includes a component on ethnographic methods, or:

 Introduction to Ethnographic Research Methods